Ralo93/ts_glucose/README.md

 - **RMSE STL:  2.7838734429804806 (p04), 2.463897980907145 (p10)**
 - **SMAPE STL:  26.955957807977637 (p04), 22.414167270360764 (p10)**

+The code in the repository can be used to change the patient, the test-size

 # Competition Section
 This repository also includes the solution to a blood glucose prediction competition.
 The solution leverages a combination XGBoost, Lightgbm, NN and SVR to get to a reasonably good score (currently placed 42th).